awesome-automations/awesome-automations.github.io/pages/pages-root-folder/index.md

   title: "Work In Progress"
   url: 'https://blog.kalavala.net/'
   image: wip-1-302x182.jpg
-  text: 'OK - Not sure how you got here, but you shouldn't be here.
+  text: "OK - Not sure how you got here, but you shouldn't be here.
 Close the browser and come back tomorrow or so.
-If you see this sign again, repeat the steps!'
+If you see this sign again, repeat the steps!"
 widget2:
   title: "Whats the purpose of this web site?"
   url: 'https://www.awesome-automations.com/info/'